 Q: Can I buy an amp, cab or pedal and return it if don't like it?

 A: No. Carl's Custom Amps is not a retail business so we cannot allow players to "try out" custom made items.
 We are happy to answer questions and work with you to make sure you get the right gear for you.
-We've never had a customer request a return because they though an amp pedal or cab sounded bad.
+We've never had a customer request a return because they though an amp, pedal, or cab sounded bad thought occasionally it just wasn’t the right gear for the player.

 Q: How often will you update me on my amp's status?